|||

 We launched Salesforce Functions last fall and the response so far has been terrific.
 While the most obvious use cases for functions are stateless processing of data, there are many examples of business processes that can take advantage of the simplified operating model of functions, but require some persistent state to span function invocations.

 Today, we’re happy to tell you that we’ve added a new feature that enables stateful function invocation using Heroku Data products.
-It’s a simple feature that lets your functions securely access Heroku Data products, including Heroku Postgres, Heroku Kafka, and Heroku Redis directly from your function.
+It’s a simple feature that lets your functions securely access Heroku Data products, including Heroku Postgres, Heroku Kafka, and Heroku Key-Value Store directly from your function.

 Access to Heroku Data is enabled through collaboration between your Salesforce org and a Heroku account.
 It’s easy to enable collaboration and Functions developers can access data stores running in Heroku by adding a Heroku account as a collaborator: